wein.plus

 Vin Santo

 The origins of this Italian dessert wine lie in ancient Greece.
 The name means "holy wine" and is derived from the "Settimana Santa" (Holy Week), as it is usually pressed between the end of November and Easter.
-It is also often used as a mass wine.
+It is also used as a mass wine.
 In Italy, outside Tuscany, it is also known as Vino Santo.
 The OPAPsweet wine produced on the Aegean island of Santorini is called Vinsanto (without a blank).
-In Italy, it is often only produced for personal consumption and is often used for family celebrations such as christenings and weddings.
+In Italy, it is often only produced for personal consumption and is used for family celebrations such as christenings and weddings.

 Voices of our members